atmosfeer/coding-fight/README.md

 #### Rule #6

-Code Katas are selected prior to the fight by an impartial referee.
+Code Katas (in Ruby) are selected prior to the fight by an impartial referee, one for each round.
 The katas in question are secret to the teams before the event, obviously.

 #### Rule #7